Magic-Abracadabra/magic-import/README.md

 ```
 Usually, everything will get done for you.
 Modules of the latest version can be installed before your following imports.

-If you don't have numpy,
+If you don't have the numpy,
 ```python
 import numpy as np
 ```
-will install numpy first, and then numpy will be successfully imported.
+will install it first, and then this module will be successfully imported.
 Yeah, that easy.

 After importing one package, the following libraries will work, too:
 ```python